maxxiimo/useful-links/web-font-size-history.md

 ## A Brief History of Web Font Sizes

-SUMMARY: Different articles from my archives over the last 12 years regarding web font sizes.

 Over the years I've referred to different articles when determining font size for projects I'm working on.
 Here they are in chronological order.
-A few are not so relevant today and some of them are exceptional!
-I'll let you be the judge of that, and have included them here as a reference.
+A few are not so relevant today, and some of them are exceptional!
+You can be the judge of that.

 1.  *05/11/01* - [CSS Design: Size Matters][BH1]